Policies

 personal information means information about an identifiable, living person, and includes personal data, personally identifiable information and equivalent information under applicable privacy and data protection laws.

-personnel includes officers, employees, contractors and agents, but a reference to your personnel does not include us.
+personnel include officers, employees, contractors and agents, but a reference to your personnel does not include us.

 Privacy Policy means the privacy policy at overcyte.com/privacy-policy.